Our School Values

-Horse riding, gymnastics, ten pin bowling, recycling, library visits, dance, woodwork, computer off site experience, swimming plus day trips organised by the teachers for their classes.
+Horse riding, gymnastics, ten pin bowling, Flip Out, recycling, library visits, dance, woodwork, computer off site experience, swimming plus day trips organised by the teachers for their classes.

 Here at Kea Street we employ the following Specialists:

-Physiotherapist, Occupational Therapist, Vision and Mobility and Speech and Language Therapist.
+Physiotherapist, Occupational Therapist, Vision and Mobility Therapist, Psychologist and two Speech and Language Therapists.

 My vision is to strive to employ the best staff for the students, and to provide a nurturing, happy environment for them, where they are truly valued.